 Ed Mattson, of Munising MI, died February 17, 2021.
-He is survived by: his beloved wife of almost 55 years, Jean; three children, Julie (Gary) Hahn of Portage, MI; Eddie (Ann) Mattson of Iron Mountain, MI; Matt Mattson of Munising Michigan; and 10 much beloved grandchildren – E.J., Emily, Frankie, Anthony, Noah, Lori, Jacob, Isabelle, Kate, and Trey; siblings - Dorene (John) Sidbeck of Streamwood IL, Alice (Bud) Dover of Claremore OK, Charles (Erica) of Irmo, SC and sisters-in-law Helen Mattson of Munising, Dianne Mattson of Streamwood IL and Lee Schultz of Allegan, MI, and brother-in-law George Summersell of Saratoga Springs, NY.
+He is survived by: his beloved wife of almost 55 years, Jean; three children, Julie (Gary) Hahn of Portage, MI; Eddie (Ann) Mattson of Iron Mountain, MI; Matt Mattson of Munising Michigan; and 10 much beloved grandchildren – E.J., Emily, Frankie, Anthony, Noah, Lori, Jacob, Isabelle, Kate, and Trey; siblings - Dorene (John) Sidbeck of Streamwood IL, Alice (Bud) Dover of Claremore OK, Charles (Erica) of Irmo, SC; sisters-in-law Helen Mattson of Munising, Dianne Mattson of Streamwood IL, Lee Schultz of Allegan, MI, and brother-in-law George Summersell of Saratoga Springs, NY.
 He is also survived by many cherished nieces and nephews.
-He is predeceased by his parents, Edward and Florence (Twork) Mattson, and his brothers John, James, and Gary (Bob), sister-in-law Julie Summersell and sister-in-law and brother-in-law Bonnie and Jack McCarthy.
+He is predeceased by his parents, Edward and Florence (Twork) Mattson, his brothers John, James, and Gary (Bob), sister-in-law Julie Summersell and sister-in-law and brother-in-law Bonnie and Jack McCarthy.

 Ed was born in Munising, MI August 4, 1937.
 He graduated from Mather High School in 1955 and from Coyne Electrical School, Milwaukee WI in 1957.
-Ed entered the US Army in 1959 and was honorably discharged as an SP4 (T) in March of 1962.
-While in the service he received the Good Conduct Medal and graduated first in his class of 400 (which he would never have told anyone) and learned to fly small aircraft.
+Ed was drafted into the US Army in 1959 and was honorably discharged as an SP4 (T) in March of 1962.
+While in the service he received the Good Conduct Medal, graduated first in his class of 400 (which he would never have told anyone) and learned to fly small aircraft.
 When he returned to Milwaukee he continued his education in engineering at Milwaukee Institute of Technology.
 He lived for 11 years in Milwaukee and this time in Milwaukee began his lifelong love of the Green Bay Packers.

 While in Milwaukee Ed ‘met’ his beloved wife, Jean.
 While they grew up across the street from each other in Munising, as he was seven years older than her, they did not know each other well.
 Their lifelong love affair began when she moved to Milwaukee and Ed gave her rides home to Munising on weekends.
 Their daughter Julie was born in Milwaukee.
 In 1968 they moved to Rochester, NY where he worked for Stromberg Carlson and their son Eddie was born.
 In 1972 he accepted a position with Greybar/NEC in Wilmington Delaware as Manager of Engineering Installation.
 Their son Matthew was born in Delaware.
 Ed liked to say they had their kids in three different states and moved home to Munising to raise them.